How We Protect the Forest

 Learn How We Operate

-Beyond the Preserve’s boundaries, our restoration efforts strengthen the connectivity of the Arenal–Monteverde Protected Zone.
-As part of the Bellbird
+Beyond the Preserve’s boundaries, our restoration work strengthens ecological connectivity throughout the Arenal–Monteverde region.

 Wildlife Corridors Program

-Our programs collaborate with local organizations, schools, and producers to promote sustainable livelihoods and environmental awareness.
+We work with local organizations, schools, and producers to encourage sustainable livelihoods, environmental stewardship, and shared responsibility.

 Community Impact